LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

 #.
 Open the text editor.
 This can usually be done from your
     GUI's start menu.
-For example :ref:`jEdit` is available in the labs and free for `download.
+For example :ref:`jEdit` is available in the labs and free for download.
-    For this lab you only need to use generic editor features, but a further introduction and download instructions are in the :ref:`jedit` appendix.
+    For this lab you only need to use generic editor features, but a further introduction and download instructions are in the
+    :ref:`jEdit`
+    appendix.

 #.
 Create a folder anywhere you like (e.g. in Documents) and name it
     ``hello``.
 (This can be done through the desktop shell